Jerrynicki/stalkbot-rewrite/README.md

 play TTS messages and more.

+### To install:
+* Clone the repository `git clone https://gitlab.com/Jerrynicki/stalkbot-rewrite.git`
+* Run the install.sh file in bash.
+It will guide you through the installation

 ### \*nix only! (only tested on GNU/Linux, but it *should* work on Mac and BSD too)

 On Windows you can use [Meiyou's Stalkbot](https://github.com/M3IY0U/Stalkbot)